The Inner Critic

 The Job of the Inner Critic

-When speaking with a voice, it's important to treat it with respect, even if you are having problems with it.
+Like all voices, the Inner Critic is just trying to do its job.
+When speaking with a voice, it is important to treat it with respect, even if you are having problems with it.
 But don't let it bully you!
 It's like talking with someone outside of you.
 You need to be assertive.

-The Inner Critic will sometimes say that its job is to protect you from other people's criticism by criticizing you first.
+The Inner Critic will sometimes say its job is to protect you from other people's criticism by criticizing you first.
 The Inner Critic also believes that you need to be criticized in order to feel motivated.

 Self-Criticism or Self-Compassion?